-However, the careful analysis of the optical COW in~\cite{bggst:15} showed that the first-order Doppler effect is roughly $10^5$ times stronger than the desired signal $\varphi_{\rm gr}$.
-Moreover, in this setting the kinematic and gravitational effects are ineludibly linked \cite{phase-freq}.
-This first-order Doppler effect was recently measured by exploiting large-distance precision interferometry along space channels~\cite{padova:16}, which represents a resource for performing fundamental tests of quantum mechanics in space, as in~\cite{Vedovato17,zych11nco,zych12cqg,Yin17, Ren17}, for future space-based scientific missions, such as LISA~\cite{lisa-over}, and space-based quantum cryptography~\cite{Liao17,cubesat,Bedington17,Agnesi18, Khan2018, Liao2018}.

-Here, we propose a novel test of the EEP exploiting a single EM-source and a double large-distance interferometric measurement performed at two different gravitational potentials.
-By comparing the phase-shifts obtained at a satellite and on Earth, it is possible to overcome the first-order Doppler effect and obtain the gravitational contribution.
-Such a scheme allows to bound the violation of LPI in the EM-sector with the precision on the order of $10^{-5}$.
+The rest of this paper is organized as follows.
+The frequency shift of Eq.~\eqref{alphadef} underpins the phase difference whose extraction we outline in Sec.~\ref{s2}.
+This protocol forms a novel test of the EEP exploiting a single EM-source and a double large-distance interferometric measurement performed at two different gravitational potentials.
+Sec.~\ref{PPN-1} discusses in detail how by comparing the phase-shifts obtained at a satellite and on Earth, it is possible to overcome the first-order Doppler effect and obtain the gravitational contribution.
+Sec.~\ref{s4} presents simulations that are based on the orbits of existing and proposed satellites, and discusses the current technological limitations of the scheme.